-Direct premiums written The premiums on all policies our insurance subsidiaries have issued during the year.
+The premiums on all policies our insurance subsidiaries have Direct premiums written issued during the year.

-Direct reserves The estimates of future losses and LAE payments on policies written by an insurance company before the effect of ceded reinsurance.
+The estimates of future losses and LAE payments on policies

-Effective date The date upon which the completion of the conversion occurs and the conversion becomes effective through the issuance by the Nevada Commissioner of Insurance of a new certificate of authority for EICN which will be the same date as the closing of this offering.
+written by an insurance company before the effect of ceded reinsurance and the conversion becomes effective through the issuance by the Nevada Commissioner of Insurance of a new certificate of authority for EICN which will be the same date as the closing of this offering.